Settings, Layers & Offline Maps

 Visibility by zoom — the key idea

 Inside Map Roads, Map POIs and Map Labels, every type has its own “show from” distance instead of a plain on/off.
-Tap a type and choose the map scale at which it starts to appear — from 200 km (always visible, even zoomed right out) down to 100 m (only when zoomed in close), or Hide to switch it off entirely.
+Tap a type and choose the map scale at which it starts to appear — from hundreds of kilometres out (always visible, even zoomed right out) down to tens of metres (only when zoomed in close), or Hide to switch it off entirely.
 Each type shows its current distance, and a default marker reminds you of the shipped value.

 Map Roads — tap a type (left) to pick the distance it shows from (middle).
 Motorways stay visible from 200 km out; minor roads only appear up close.